filip-tichanek/CovidTimeRTX/README.md

 ## Statistical Report

-Statistical report and code for the publication *Morning Administration Enhances Humoral Response to SARS-CoV-2 Vaccination in Kidney Transplant Recipients*, currently under review in the journal  *American Journal of Transplantation*
+Statistical report and code for the publication *Morning Administration Enhances Humoral Response to SARS-CoV-2 Vaccination in Kidney Transplant Recipients*, accepted at the journal  *American Journal of Transplantation*